khazaei/vision-hist/README.md

 Here are some of the techniques they used for generalization:

-1 - Data augmentation: They augmented the dataset by generating new images through horizontal reflection, image translation, and altering the intensity of RGB values.
+1 - Data augmentation: The dataset was augmented by creating new images through horizontal reflection, image translation, and modifying the intensity of RGB values.
+The following PyTorch code snippet facilitates these

-The following code achieves this easily in pytorch:
+transformations:

 ```python
 transform_train = transforms.Compose([